AlfonsoG-dev/javaORM_2.0/README.md

 - Its necessary to use the `UsableMethods` because it has the methods to initialize the database and table data.
 - And also it carries the instance data.

->_ For the `TestODM` declaration its only nedded the database data no the instance data.
+>_ For the `TestODM` declaration its only needed the database data no the instance data.
 - In order to get the instance data you need to create another class call `TestODM` that will supply the functionality.

 >_ The following is an instance class or model.